After Madhya Pradesh, 'The Kerala Story' to be made tax-free in Uttar Pradesh | Politics

 - India

-Uttar Pradesh Chief Minister on Tuesday announced to make ''The Kerala Story'' tax-free in the state prompting opposition Samajwadi Party to attack the government asking it not to use cinema and literature to impose ''poisonous agenda on nation''.
+''The Kerala Story'' will be tax free in Uttar Pradesh, Chief Minister Yogi Adityanath announced on Tuesday, prompting the opposition Samajwadi Party to say the state government should not use cinema and literature to impose ''poisonous agenda on nation''.

 According to Director Information Shishir, the UP chief minister will attend a special screening of the film in Lucknow on Friday.